IVMachiavelli/Notes/README.md

 # Notes
-After a horrible event destroyed my beloved technical notes I vowed to never let it happen again.
+After a horrible event destroyed my beloved technical notes, I vowed to never let it happen again.
 Please feel free to use these notes for your own purposes and please commit any additions and/or corrections.

 This static site was generated using [Hugo](gohugo.io)